KittyGiraudel/site/_posts/2015-01-05-looking-back-at-2014.md

   - thoughts
 ---

-Happy New Year to y'all folks!
+Happy New Year to y’all folks!
 I hope you enjoyed your holidays.

-The end of the year often means looking back at the last dozen of months to see what has been done and what's not.
+The end of the year often means looking back at the last dozen of months to see what has been done and what’s not.
 Because of this, this article is mostly personal; kind of a note to myself to keep track of what I have done this year.

 _Note: let me take this occasion as an opportunity to suggest you read [this article](https://meyerweb.com/eric/thoughts/2014/12/24/inadvertent-algorithmic-cruelty/) from Eric Meyer about this whole "your-year-on-our-network" thing.
 Quite heartbreaking, definitely insightful to us all designers and developers._